-It’s not easy, working out what to pack for a skiing holiday.
-But Andy Sturt, MD of chalet-holiday specialist VIP Ski knows a few things about it.
-He’s been packing for the slopes for over 30 years, and these days flies to the Alps almost every week during the winter.
+It’s not easy working out what to pack for a skiing holiday.
+But we know a few things about it.
+We’ve been packing for the slopes for many years and fly to the Alps most weeks during the winter.

-Here is his ski trip packing list of 18 top tips every skier should have at the ready when packing this winter, whether you’re preparing for a school trip, New Year ski holiday or Half Term family break.
+So here is our ski trip packing list of 18 top tips every skier should have at the ready when packing, whether you’re preparing for a school trip, New Year ski holiday or half term family break.

 1. Bring LOTS of socks and undies